dkuku/portfolio-gatsby/src/pages/phoenix and svelte/index.md

      ]
 ```
 with this setup we can include svelte templates to our views
-In our `/assets/js/app.js` add
+In  `/assets/js/app.js` add
 ```
 import './svelte.js';
 ```
-In our `/assets/js/svelte.js` with this content:
+In `/assets/js/svelte.js` with this content:
 ```
 import App from './App.svelte'